MikroSim: Functionality

-The Windows application allows for the gradual establishment of a virtual application that is predetermined and such unchangeable in its functionality.
+The Windows application allows for the gradual establishment of a virtual application that is predetermined and, as such, unchangeable in its functionality.

 In exploration mode, the operating principle and control of newly added components influenced by one microcode instruction within a cycle can be evaluated.
-The width of MikroSim’s micro instructions is 49 bits.
+The width of MikroSim's micro instructions is 49 bits.
 A single micro instruction is executed in three phases of a 3-phase clock.
 The partial phases are referred to as "GET", "CALCULATE" and "PUT" phase, causing to fetch some register value, to execute a 32-bit calculation, and to store the calculation result into a CPU's internal register, finally.

-In simulation mode, seamlessly executed micro instructions control the central processing unit of the simulator in subsequent cycles.
+In simulation mode, executed micro instructions control the central processing unit of the simulator in subsequent cycles.
 Therefore, the intrinsic ability of one micro instruction is utilized to address the next micro instruction in the control store.
-The control store holding the micro instruction set (commonly referred as "microcode") comprises 1024 micro instructions words each 49-bit wide.
+The control store holding the micro instruction set (commonly referred to as "microcode") comprises 1024 micro instructions words, each 49-bit wide.

-Using structuring opportunities of the control store for addressable scheduling of the microcode and the implementation of a cyclically operating machine code interpreter, that is programmed in microcode as well allows the implementation of individual micro-operation sequences, known as machine instructions.
+Using structuring opportunities of the control store for scheduling of the microcode and the implementation of a cyclically operating machine code interpreter, that is programmed in microcode, allows the implementation of individual micro-operation sequences.
 The microcode can be regarded as firmware for MikroSim, that can be modified, and stored in and reloaded from a microcode-ROM-file.